mlhetland/abspos.sty/README.md

-The **place** package lets you place contents at an absolute position, anchored at some specified part of the content, similar to how **tikz** nodes work, though without using the two-pass strategy of **tikz**.
+The **abspos** package lets you place contents at an absolute position, anchored at some specified part of the content, similar to how **tikz** nodes work, though without using the two-pass strategy of **tikz**.
 It also avoids messing with the order of **beamer** overlays, which is what happens when one uses the